HRM-Human Resource Management (HRM)

 Prerequisites: HRM 3003

-This course examines the importance of diversity and inclusion in the context of gender, race, ethnicity, special needs, religion & culture and implications in building a productive and professional work environment.
-Students will also analyze theories, policies and practices of diversity management, as well as have the opportunity to explore different approaches to which organizational leaders respond to those differences, in the context of policies, systems, and legislation and apply the knowledge gained to address & generate solutions to diversity related-issues prevalent in organizations.
+This course examines the importance of diversity and inclusion in the context of gender, race, ethnicity, people with determination, religion, culture, and their implications in building a productive and professional work environment.
+Students will also analyze theories, policies and practices of diversity management, explore different approaches to which organizational leaders respond to those differences, in the context of policies, systems, legislations and apply the knowledge gained to address & generate solutions to diversity related-issues prevalent in organizations.

 An approach to managing people that support an organization’s long-term goals.
 This course delivers a combination of current and classic theory and practical application of course concepts relevant to Strategic Human Resource Management (SHRM) and HR analytics to effectively understand and navigate contemporary organizations.
 Students are expected to engage in the coursework through multiple real-world case study exercises and projects to gain a strong grip on the knowledge and skills presented in this course.